Please update your browser to visualise this site correctly. Update your browser now

 From June 3, self-certification will not be required for flights entering Italy for passengers from the European Union and, more specifically Shengen Area.
-However, until June 15, self-certification will still be required for passengers from non-Schengen / EU countries, even if in transit in an EU / Schengen country.
+However self-certification will still be required for passengers from non-Schengen / EU countries, even if in transit in an EU / Schengen country.
 Latest updates to check before your departure are available on the official page of the Italian Ministry of Foreign Affairs and International cooperation.

 Entry restrictions might be subject to change on short notice.
-We urgently ask you, before you start your journey, to inform yourself about the current regulations via the websites of the German Federal Police or the Robert-Koch-Institute.
+Therefore, it is essential that you inform yourself, before you start your journey, about the current entry requirements for your destination as well as the regulations at the departure and destination airports.

 We kindly recommend you to use a face mask on all your travels with Air Dolomiti and Lufthansa as of Monday, May 4, during your stay at the airport as well as onboard.

 All Lufthansa Group cabin crew with direct customer contact will of course also be wearing appropriate protection.
 Together we can ensure that travel remains safe even in times of the Coronavirus.